|

 Who uses a Deaf Studies Certificate?

-Many professionals interact daily with many people, some of whom may be deaf.
-These professionals include: doctors, nurses, police officers, firefighters, lawyers, or other professionals holding a DSC are great assets to their organizations.
-Completing the DSC shows a potential employer that you have studied of the deaf culture and have skill using American Sign Language (ASL).
+Many professionals interact daily with many people, some of whom may be Deaf.
+These professionals include: doctors, nurses, police officers, firefighters, lawyers, hospitality providers, and other professionals.

 Contact the Cincinnati State ITP for more information.